Overview of Multiple Sclerosis

 MS can progress steadily or cause acute attacks (exacerbations) followed by partial or complete reduction in symptoms (remission).
 Most patients with the disease have a normal lifespan.

 MS is the most common neurological cause of debilitation in young people.
 According to the National Institute of Neurological Disorders and Stroke, about 250,000350,000 people in the United States have been diagnosed with multiple sclerosis.
-Worldwide, the incidence of MS is approximately 0.1%.
+Worldwide, the incidence of MS is approximately 0.1 percent.
 Northern Europe, the northern United States, southern Australia, and New Zealand have the highest prevalence, with more than 30 cases per 100,000 people.